aleclaz124/aleclaz124.github.io/_pages/resume.md

 ======

 **Maine State Music Theatre** — *Stage Ops Crew* May 2023 - August 2023
-  * Backstage crew for 4 productions *Titanic the musical, The Buddy Holly Story, 9 to 5, Something Rotten.*
+  * Backstage crew for 4 productions *Titanic the Musical, The Buddy Holly Story, 9 to 5, Something Rotten.*
-  * Fly rail crew for *Titanic the musical, Something Rotten*.
+  * Fly rail crew for *Titanic the Musical, Something Rotten*.
   * Assisted in the scene shop as necessary.
   * Ran load rail and assisted fly rail during change over for all shows.

-**Stagemanagement**
+**Stage Management**
 ======

 | Production                        | Position	               | Director			          | Location                  |